mdn/content/files/en-us/web/accessibility/aria/roles/presentation_role/index.md

   - document structure role
 ---

 The `presentation` role and its synonym `none` remove an element's implicit ARIA semantics from being exposed to the accessibility tree.

-The content of the element will still be available to assistive technologies; it is only the semantics of the container and in some instances required associated descendants which will no longer expose their mappings to the accessibility API.
+The content of the element will still be available to assistive technologies; it is only the semantics of the container — and in some instance, required associated descendants — which will no longer expose their mappings to the accessibility API.

 ## Description